pingcap/docs-cn/br/backup-and-restore-tool.md

 The compatibility issues of BR and the TiDB cluster are divided into the following categories:

 + Some versions of BR are not compatible with the interface of the TiDB cluster.

+    + BR versions earlier than v5.4.0 do not support recovering `charset=GBK` tables.
+No version of BR supports recovering `charset=GBK` tables to TiDB clusters earlier than v5.4.0.

 + The KV format might change when some features are enabled or disabled.
 If these features are not consistently enabled or disabled during backup and restore, compatibility issues might occur.

 These features are as follows: